microsoft/prose/team.md

 UC-Berkeley in 2005, and was awarded the _ACM SIGPLAN Outstanding Doctoral Dissertation Award_.
 He obtained his Bachelors in Computer Science and Engineering from IIT Kanpur (India) in 2000, and was awarded the President's Gold Medal for best academic performance.
 {% include about-row-end.html %}

-{% include about-row-start.html name="Allen Cypher" img="Allen-Cypher.jpg" link="http://acypher.com" %}
-Allen Cypher has been working on Programming by Example for 25 years.
-His 1991 Eager program uses Programming by Example in one of the first intelligent agents.
-The 1993 book "Watch What I Do: Programming by Demonstration" comprised the major work in the field at the time.
-Stagecast Creator (1995), developed with David C. Smith, uses Programming by Example to teach 10 year olds how to program.
-CoScripter (2007), developed with Tessa Lau, uses Programming by Example to automate end user activities in a web browser.
-Allen joined Sumit Gulwani's Prose team in January to help apply their innovative Programming by Example technology to data wrangling.
-He has a Bachelors in Mathematics from Princeton University and a Ph.D. in Computer Science from Yale University.
-He worked at Apple for 9 years, IBM for 12 years, and has worked at several startups, including Stagecast, where he was a founder.
-{% include about-row-end.html %}

 {% include about-row-start.html name="Ranvijay Kumar" img="Ranvijay-Kumar.jpg"%}